Robert Fanshawe (British Army officer): Early military career

 Fanshawe was born in 1863, the youngest son of the Reverend Henry Leighton Fanshawe, of Chilworth, Oxfordshire.
 He was the younger son of three brothers with significant military careers; Edward (b.
 1859) joined the artillery and Hew (b.
 1860) joined the cavalry, all three rising to command corps or divisions during the First World War.

 After attending Marlborough College and the Royal Military College, Sandhurst, Fanshawe joined the 2nd Battalion of the newly formed Oxfordshire Light Infantry, the former 52nd (Oxfordshire) Regiment of Foot, as a lieutenant in August 1883.
 He spent the next sixteen years with his regiment, primarily on service in India, during which he was promoted to captain in May 1892, and later served in the Tirah campaign of 1897–1898.

 Fanshawe entered the Staff College, Camberley at the beginning of 1899, but following the outbreak of the Second Boer War, he was sent to South Africa that November, to serve on the inspector general's staff.
 He saw service at the relief of Kimberley and the Battle of Paardeberg (February 1900), where he was wounded in action; later, in April 1900, he was made a deputy assistant adjutant general (DAAG) of the 6th Battalion of mounted infantry, and on 2 September 1900 promoted to major.
 In 1901, he took command of a mobile column, which he commanded to the end of the war.
 He received the local rank of lieutenant colonel whilst holding this command, on 27 January 1902.
 For his service in South Africa, he was mentioned in despatches twice and awarded the Distinguished Service Order (DSO).

 Following the end of the war in June 1902, Fanshawe returned to the United Kingdom in the SS Dunottar Castle, which arrived at Southampton the following month.
 In September 1902 Fanshawe was posted to the staff of the 4th Division on Salisbury Plain as deputy assistant adjutant-general (DAAG), after he received the brevet promotion to lieutenant colonel on 22 August 1902.
 He returned to his regiment in 1903.
 Promoted to the full rank of lieutenant colonel in September 1907, he became commanding officer (CO) of the regiment's 2nd Battalion from 1907 to 1911, during which he became a brevet colonel in March 1908.

 In September 1911, after relinquishing command of the battalion to Henry Rodolph Davies, he was promoted to colonel and placed on half-pay.
-This only lasted until November when he was posted as general staff officer, grade 1 (GSO1, or chief of staff in most modern armies) to the 1st Division.
+This only lasted until November when he was posted as general staff officer, grade 1 (GSO1, or chief of staff in most modern armies) to the 1st Division, then commanded by Major General Samuel Lomax.